2005 Toyota Avalon Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2005 Toyota Avalon
+A guide to repairs, service, and maintenance costs for your 2005 Toyota Avalon

 On higher mileage vehicles, an engine misfire may develop and/or the Check Engine Light may illuminate due to a failed ignition coil.
 It is not uncommon to replace all the coils when the first one fails in order to prevent return trips to the repair shop.

 The Check Engine Light may illuminate because a component of the oxygen sensor stops working.
 As a result the engine computer is unable to determine the proper ratio of air to fuel for the engine.
 Replacing the failed oxygen sensor should correct this concern.

 2005 Toyota Avalon QuestionsMy car is making a roaring noise.
 It sounds like a front wheel bearing.
 (1 answer)

 Had it checked out and that wasn't it.
 Also had transmission checked.
 I was told that's not it.
 You can hear noise around 45mph or greater.
 I'm baffled .